KEERRO/ctf-writeups/CSAW CTF'19 QUALS/BABY BOI/README.md

 and the offset of execve in libc is `0xe4e30`.

 okay let's start creating our exploit.
 Pwntools will make our life so much easier.
-First of all we have to get the leaked adress and calculate the base location.
+First of all we have to get the leaked address and calculate the base location.

 ```python